Bubcool1/ESP32-Webserver-Repeating-Pin/README.md

 3. Create a secrets.h file using the included secrets.h.template in the include directory.
 4. Update the secrets.h file with your WiFi credentials and other config.
 5. In VS Code go to the platformIO tab on the left bar, find the development profile and click Upload and Monitor
 6. Done!
-Connect to the correct network and use a tool like [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) to use the endpoints above, described [here](#endpoints).
+Connect to the correct network and use a tool like [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) or the curl scripts below to use the endpoints above, described [here](#endpoints).
 The IP for the Esp32 will be outputted in the serial monitor after the upload is complete.
 You could also try using the hostname `ESP32-SERVER` but that was unsuccessful for me.

-You could also use these curl scripts to call the server.
 ```bash
 curl --request GET --url http://ESP32-SERVER/toggle